Palm Sunday (book)

 1981 collection of previously unpublished works by Kurt Vonnegut Jr.

-Palm Sunday is a 1981 collection of short stories, speeches, essays, letters, and other previously unpublished works by Kurt Vonnegut.
+Palm Sunday: An Autobiographical Collage is a 1981 collection of short stories, speeches, essays, letters, and other previously unpublished works by Kurt Vonnegut.
 The collection provides insight into Vonnegut's thoughts on various subjects, including writing, war, and his own literary career.
 The book is known for its eclectic mix of genres and personal reflections.

 Overview

 Palm Sunday is a self-described "autobiographical collage" that showcases Vonnegut's versatility as a writer.
 It contains a mix of fiction and non-fiction, including short stories, speeches, essays, letters, and a sermon.
 The collection is notable for its exploration of themes such as free thought, war, and the role of the writer in society.
 Vonnegut also reflects on his own works and grades them based on his personal assessment.

 Contents

 The collection includes the following pieces, written by Vonnegut unless otherwise noted: